COFFEE & PASTRY

-Untitled is a contemporary American restaurant from Chef Michael Anthony of Gramercy Tavern, located in the Whitney Museum of American Art's new Renzo Piano-designed building in the Meatpacking District.
+Untitled is a contemporary American restaurant helmed by Executive Chef Suzanne Cupps, located in the Whitney Museum of American Art's new Renzo Piano-designed building in the Meatpacking District.
 Light-filled and airy, adjacent to the High Line park and the Hudson River, Untitled is inspired by the seasons and the creative environment of the world-class museum that it calls home.
 Untitled is open for lunch, brunch, and dinner, with a ground floor entrance on Gansevoort Street.

 Join Our Team

 At Untitled, we strive to bring together caring, warm, and intelligent people who love to serve and are among the best in their field.
 Join our team.

 Untitled is on the ground floor of the Whitney Museum's new downtown home, designed by architect Renzo Piano.
 In 2015 it was recognized with a James Beard Award for Best Restaurant Design.
 The restaurant sits below the building's dramatically cantilevered entrance along Gansevoort Street, at the base of the High Line.
 The space balances an expansive, glass façade with a poured cement floor and wood furnishings, echoing the industrial character of the neighborhood and the contemporary form of the Museum.
 Robert Indiana's The Electric Eat is displayed on the kitchen-side wall.